Impact of Fuel Octane Quality on Various Advanced Vehicle Technologies 2020-01-0619

 Fuel with higher octane content is playing a key role in optimising engine performance by allowing a more optimal spark timing which leads to increased engine efficiency and lower CO2 emissions.

-In a previous study the impact of octane was investigated with a vehicle fleet of 20 vehicles using market representative fuels, varying from RON 91 to 100.
+In a previous study the impact of octane was investigated with a fleet of 20 vehicles using market representative fuels, varying from RON 91 to 100.
 The resulting data showed a clear performance and acceleration benefit when higher RON fuel was used.

 In this follow-up study 10 more vehicles were added to the database.
 The vehicle fleet was extended to be more representative of Asian markets, thus broadening the geographical relevance of the database, as well as adding vehicles with newer technologies such as boosted down-sized direct injection engines, or higher compression ratio engines.
 Eight different fuel combinations varying in RON were tested, representing standard gasoline and premium gasoline in different markets around the world.